eWaterCycle/forecast-docker/README.md

 ## Docker

-Most tasks run inside in a Docker container.
+Most tasks run inside in a Docker container by the cwl-runner.
 Follow [installation instructions](https://docs.docker.com/install/) so `docker` can be run as the user.

 # Steps